 How do I donate to Habitat ReStore?

 You can either drop off your material at our donations centers during regular business hours or schedule a pickup for larger items.
-Pickups are scheduled based on zip code and are available Monday – Friday, between 9:00 am and 4:00 pm.
+Pickups are scheduled based on zip code and are available Monday – Friday.
 For questions about accepted items, please visit our donations page.
 For any further questions or to inquire about scheduling a pickup, please call our donation line at 402.934.1033.

 Are my donations tax-deductible?